 - Make a quick guacamole to serve with the enchiladas by smushing two ripe, peeled and pitted avocadoes with a tablespoon of lemon juice or lime juice, half a teaspoon of cumin and salt to taste.

-- The baked enchiladas will keep nicely in the refrigerator for up to three days.
+- Store leftovers in the refrigerator for up to three days.

-- For longer storage you can assemble the enchilada casserole, cover the baking dish tightly with cling wrap, and freeze.
+- For longer storage assemble the enchilada casserole, cover the baking dish tightly with cling wrap, and freeze.
 Thaw and bake before serving.

-- You can store the baked casserole or leftovers in the freezer as well for up to three months.
+- Store the baked casserole or leftovers in the freezer for up to three months.
 Defrost and reheat.

 Is there a typo in Assembling step #2?
 Why divide and spread the lentil filling in 2 baking dishes?
 Did you mean 1/2 the sauce.
 Can’t wait to try this tomorrow!